RobertoOnidi/ScorepochsGUI/README.md

 Python 3.11.3
 (In this case Python 3.11.3 has been installed)

-2.Upgrade pip (package installer for Python) C:\>python -m pip install --upgrade pip
+2. Upgrade pip (package installer for Python) C:\>python -m pip install --upgrade pip

 3. Create a folder named "scorepochs" in root directory.
 This will contain the Django project